sdcondon/SCFirstOrderLogic/src/SCFirstOrderLogic.Documentation/wwwroot/md/roadmap.md

 Priorities at the time of writing:

-* To accompany the discrimination tree, I'm in the process of adding a path index implementation for terms.
+* An async version of a discrimination tree, that allows for passing in the root node (thus allowing for implementations that e.g. use secondary storage)
-* ..then v5.
-See the `v5` branch and the `TODO-V5-..` comments in the code for details.
+* To accompany the discrimination tree, a path index implementation for terms.

 Further ahead: